Overview

 For how long have I used the solution?

-I have been using BiZZdesign HoriZZon for six years.
+I have been using BiZZdesign HoriZZon for more than five years.

 What do I think about the stability of the solution?